ioos/registry/README.md

 5. The [production WAF}(http://www.ngdc.noaa.gov/metadata/published/NOAA/IOOS/) in EMMA is automatically populated on day 3 (day after the status has been changed to "approved ") by 0715.
 6. The [NGDC Geoportal] (http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) automatically harvests records from the WAF by 0900.
 7. The [IOOS Catalog](http://catalog.ioos.us/) will automatically harvest records from the NGDC Geoportal every 8 hours.

+*  Other addtional pathways to consider for registering new data using the issues in this repository.
+Is this feasible?

 ESRI Geoportal